EcoComplex/SouthFWReview/manuscript.md

 Climate change is likely to cause early breakout of seasonal sea ice in parts of Antarctica, which will dramatically increase the amount of light reaching shallow seabed.
 This is predicted to result in ecological regime shifts, in which invertebrate-dominated communities are replaced by macroalgal beds [@Clark2015].-->

+## From species’ stressors to food web effects

+The propagation of stressor-induced perturbations across food webs is significantly influenced by species interactions and cascading effects.
+One way to consider which are the species that more sensitive to these perturbations is the degree, which quantifies the number of connections a species has, provides a robust prediction of species importance and correlates with other indices that include indirect interactions [@Jordan2006].
+There are various definitions for keystone species, and network position alone may not be the sole determinant.
+Considering abundance or biomass is also crucial as suggested by simulation studies [@Zhang2016b].

+The impacts of stressors can vary in direction and magnitude as they move through the food web, due to differences in timescales and interacting species [@Jackson2021].
+One approach to measure the effects of changes in species populations on the remaining species in a food web is the method of the inverse Jacobian matrix, which requires the knowledge of interaction strengths [@Montoya2009].
+Using this approach it was found that the magnitude of net effects is negatively correlated with the  degree (sum of predator and prey links) of the perturbed species in most analyzed food webs.
+Species with few connections have stronger net effects on other species within food webs compared to highly connected species.
+Highly connected species may possess compensatory mechanisms, such as enhanced apparent competition, that regulate their biomass and mitigate the impacts of disturbances [@Montoya2009].
+Similarly, studies by [@Zhao2016] have shown that the extinction of highly connected species in food webs, which have many feeding interactions, may not necessarily pose the greatest threat to biodiversity loss.
+Instead, the strength of feeding links and the prevalence of indirect interactions have a stronger influence on food web stability.
+Both quantitative fluxes and species dispersing their effects across many links are important considerations in biodiversity conservation.
+The potential for highly connected species to act as keystone species may have been overestimated in previous studies.

+Recent studies suggest that significant apex predators [@Woodward2010; @OGorman2009] and marine mammals would exhibit high susceptibility to stressors and an inclination toward experiencing synergistic impacts .
+This susceptibility was largely attributed to their role in food chains as primary predators, as well as their involvement in omnivory and exploitative competition interactions.
+Predators species were predicted to either benefit synergistically from stressor effects by occupying trophic positions as mesopredators in omnivory interactions, or to display insensitivity to stressors due to their trophic role as resources in exploitative competition interactions [@Beauchesne2021], this suggest that the trophic level of a species could be important to anticipate the impact of stressors.

+But also the species' vulnerability to stressor effects might arise solely from indirect exposure.
+The number of stressors influencing a species does not necessarily correlate with higher sensitivity.
+For instance @Beauchesne2021 showed that despite stressors impacting shrimp in terms of mortality, physiology, and behavior, its trophic sensitivity was low.
+On the other hand, marine mammals and seabirds that were not directly affected by stressors were markedly susceptible to the indirect repercussions of stressors and nonadditive effects.

+Figure 2.
+Conceptual diagram: from species’ stressors to food web effects.

+Table 3.
+Node and network-level properties used to build hypotheses on the stressors’ effects.

+### Effects on empirical food webs

+Hypothesize on the stressors’ effects for each food web, considering: a) type of stressor, b) network-level properties, and c) node-level properties.

 ## Potential impacts on a latitudinal gradient in the Southwest Atlantic Ocean

 Describe how the stressors reported for each area could interact and/or affect other areas, driving changes at a regional scale.
+Guidelines:
+Description of ocean connectivity between Antarctic, subAntarctic & southern Patagonian Shelf (San Jorge Gulf) Transport of stressors (plastics, mercury, invasive species) among areas

 ## Gaps and future perspectives